Mesa Grande Band of Diegueno Mission Indians

-The Mesa Grande Band of Diegueño Mission Indians of the Mesa Grande Reservation is a federally recognized tribe of Kumeyaay Indians, who are sometimes known as Mission Indians.
+The Mesa Grande Band of Diegueño Mission Indians of the Mesa Grande Reservation is a federally recognized tribe of Iipay Indians, who are sometimes known as Mission Indians.

 Reservation

 The Mesa Grande Reservation (33°05′19″N 116°45′07″W) is a federal Indian reservation located in eastern San Diego County, California, near Santa Ysabel.
 Founded in 1875, the reservation is 1803 acre large.
 Approximately 180 of the 630 members of the tribe live on the reservation.
 In 1973, 24 out of 261 enrolled tribal members lived on the reservation.

 The reservation was featured in the 1936 film Ramona.

 Government

 The Mesa Grande Band is headquartered in Mesa Grande, CA. They are governed by a democratically elected tribal council.
 Michael Linton is their current tribal chairperson.